iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

                 Values:
                 - <label-value>
             exclude:
-            - <block-device-name> # Enter the device name to exclude it.
+            - <block-device-name> # Enter the block device name to exclude it.
     ```
     If the deployment mode is `hybrid`, refer to the following example: